mindfulness-at-the-computer/mindfulness-at-the-computer/docs/howto/creating-a-new-release.md

 5. Go to the base application directory
 6. TBD: CHECK IF WE CAN GIVE ONE PATH AT COMMAND LINE AND ANOTHER INSIDE THE SPEC FILE `pyinstaller --paths [pyqt5 install directory] mindfulness-at-the-computer-windows.spec`.
 For example: `pyinstaller --paths C:\Python\P ython35\Lib\site-packages\PyQt5\Qt\bin mindfulness-at-the-computer-windows.spec`
   * `--paths` has to be used: https://stackoverflow.com/questions/42880859/importerror-dll-load-failed-the-specified-module-could-not-be-found-failed-to
+  * PLEASE NOTE: The path for the Qt binaries have been hard-coded

 ### Building on Mac